 Ayahuasca is non-toxic, and many people have taken it hundreds of time with no long term ill-effects, although it is a purgative and can induce puking and diarrhea as it cleanses the body.

 Ayahuasca has a powerful impact on both the mind and body.
-This makes it imperative that Ayahuasca be taken only in Ceremony in a ritual context and only under the care of an experienced Shaman since the experience will be intense, and can sometimes even be disturbing.
-The East West Lodge Shamans have extensive experience in all aspects of Amazonian plant medicine, are rooted in Ayahuasca’s cultural traditions and fully understand the physical, spiritual and psychological effects of this medicine.
-East West Lodge Shaman and facilitators pay constant attention to each guest during Ceremony, ready to help with all spiritual, emotional and physical needs.
+This makes it imperative that Ayahuasca be taken only in Ceremony in a ritual context and only under the care of an experienced Maestro since the experience will be intense, and can sometimes even be disturbing.
+The East West Lodge Maestros have extensive experience in all aspects of Amazonian plant medicine, are rooted in Ayahuasca’s cultural traditions and fully understand the physical, spiritual and psychological effects of this medicine.
+East West Lodge Maestros and facilitators pay constant attention to each guest during Ceremony, ready to help with all spiritual, emotional and physical needs.